If your baby seems fussy or sick, or if you simply aren’t sure if all is well, check her diaper for clues about what’s going on.

 Nathanson LW.
 The Portable Pediatrician.
 September 2002.

-AKA: Formula-fed-baby poop
+AKA: Infant formula-fed-baby poop

 Looks like: Hummus

 Your baby's stools are normal.
-You should only be concerned if your baby's poop is watery or becomes hard (especially small hard balls of stool).
+You should only be concerned if your baby's poop is watery or becomes hard (especially small, hard balls of stool).

 There is no need to worry.
 Your baby's stool is normal and healthy.